The64thGamer/cheeseepedia/content/wiki/winchester-madam-oink-animatronic.md

 ## History

 Winchester Madam Oink was installed in February of 1978, replacing {{< wiki-link "Winchester Helen Henny (Animatronic)" >}}.
 She would later be replaced in October of 1978 with {{< wiki-link "Winchester Foxy Colleen (Animatronic)" >}}.
-Sometime after this she was sent back to {{< wiki-link "Pizza Time Theatre Sunnyvale, CA Corporate Office" >}}.
+Sometime after this she was sent back to {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}.
 Her current whereabouts are unknown, but she was most likely destroyed along with most of the other portrait bots during the move to the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}} in 1984.

 ## Design